jaystack/repatch/README.md

 The simplest way to keep immutable action controlled dataflow is dispatching pure functions (as reducers) to the store.

-So we have only actions which returns reducers.
+So we have only actions which return reducers.

 ```javascript
 const resolveFetchingUsers = users => state => ({